neondatabase/website/content/docs/guides/branch-restore.md

 A reminder that in Neon's [object hierarchy](/docs/manage/overview), a branch can include any number of databases.
 It is important to realize this when you restoring branches.
 For example, let's say you want to fix some corrupted content in a given database.
 If you restore your branch to an earlier point in time, the operation applies to all databases on the branch, not just the one you are troubleshooting.

 :construction_worker: <code>Can we give any opinionated recommendations on how to architect your branches and their databases to keep things in good order, letting you restore without risk of inadvertent issues?
-For example, you probalby would not want to create a database per customer on a single branch.
+For example, you probably would not want to create a database per customer on a single branch.
 Instead, a branch per customer with dedicated db.</code>:construction_worker:

 ### Connections temporarily interrupted